Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 When commands are executed from a job file or a macro, RepRapFirmware stores G0, G1, G2 and G3 movement commands in a 'move queue' internally for execution, equivalent to a look-ahead buffer.
 This means that there is no (appreciable) delay while a command is acknowledged and the next transmitted.
 In turn, this means that sequences of line segments can be plotted without a dwell between one and the next.

 Some non-movement commands are also queued when executed from a job file or a macro, in a 'deferred command queue'.
-This operates in parallel to the 'move queue', and operate as a single logical queue; generally the two queues can be considered as one queue.
+This operates in parallel to the 'move queue', and together the two queues operate as a single logical queue, and generally can be considered as one queue.
 M3, M4, M5, M42, M104, M106, M107, M117, M140, M141, M144, M280, M300 and M568 commands are all queued.

 As soon as one of these commands is received it is acknowledged and stored locally in it's queue.
 If the queue is full, then the acknowledgement is delayed until space for storage in the queue is available.
 PC host programs rely on this for flow control when the controller electronics does not support device level flow control.